 Celebrated globally and coordinated in the UK by the UK Safer Internet Centre, Safer Internet Day is a great opportunity to talk to your family and friends about the safe, responsible and positive use of technology, and to pledge how you will help to create a kinder and better online community.

 How to report.

-You can report it to us http://ceop.police.uk/safety-centre/ or by clicking the blue button at the top of this page.
+You can report it to us http://ceop.police.uk/safety-centre/ or just click the blue button at the top of the page.